reactjs/react.dev/content/blog/2018-09-10-introducing-the-react-profiler.md

 ### Interactions

-React recently added another [experimental API](https://fb.me/react-interaction-tracking) for tracking the _cause_ of an update.
+React recently added another [experimental API](https://fb.me/react-interaction-tracing) for tracing the _cause_ of an update.
-"Interactions" tracked with this API will also be shown in the profiler:
+"Interactions" traced with this API will also be shown in the profiler:

 ![The interactions panel](../images/blog/introducing-the-react-profiler/interactions.png)

-The image above shows a profiling session that tracked four interactions.
+The image above shows a profiling session that traced four interactions.
-Each row represents an interaction that was tracked.
+Each row represents an interaction that was traced.
 The colored dots along the row represent commits that were related to that interaction.

-You can also see which interactions were tracked for a particular commit from the flame chart and ranked chart views as well:
+You can also see which interactions were traced for a particular commit from the flame chart and ranked chart views as well:

 ![List of interactions for a commit](../images/blog/introducing-the-react-profiler/interactions-for-commit.png)